UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/open_on_demand/index.md

 Open OnDemand provides access to graphical interfaces for some popular software.
 These can be found under **Interactive Apps** through the Open OnDemand web browser.
 The process of starting and accessing these jobs is the same regardless of which application you select.

+!!! danger "July 31, 2024 changes"
+    Beginning on July 31, 2024, OnDemand graphical applications will be limited to four days of runtime to improve general resource availability.
+Jobs that take longer than four days to run may be converted to [batch jobs](../batch_jobs/intro/).
+If you have questions about using batch jobs, [reach out to our consultants](../../support_and_training/consulting_services/).

 **Web Form**

 First, select the desired application from Interactive Apps.
 This will take you to a form where you will enter your job information.
 This includes the entries in the following table: